Warrie Circuit Hike, Springbrook National Park

 Vertical rock walls covered in moss

-Before we reach the lovely and aptly named Rainbow Falls
+Before you reach the lovely and aptly named Rainbow Falls

 To see the eponymous rainbow